konnected-io/konnected-security/README.md

         pip3 install esptool

  1. Run the script in `scripts/flash` to flash the firmware and software to the device.
+You must pass in the version and serial port.
+The flash script will always attempt to flash a matching version in [firmware/builds](firmware/builds) before falling back to [firmware/releases](firmware/releases).

+         ./scripts/flash 2-2-99 /dev/ttyS3

-You may need to edit the variables at the top of the script as your serial port may be different depending on your operating system and the type of NodeMCU development board you have.
-You may also need to make the script executable by running `chmod 755 scripts/flash`.
+ Note: You may also need to make the script executable by running `chmod 755 scripts/flash`.

-### Windows Users

- 1. Download and install the [NodeMCU PyFlasher tool](https://github.com/marcelstoer/nodemcu-pyflasher)
- 1. Using PyFlasher, flash the latest firmware in the `firmware` directory of this repo at 115200 baud using flash mode `dio`.
- 1. Now you need to upload all the files in the `src` directory of this repo on to the device.
-If you're comfortable using Python, I recommend `nodemcu-uploader`.
-The command would look something like this:

-    `C:\Python27\python.exe nodemcu-uploader --port=COM3 upload * --verify=raw`

-    If you prefer a GUI tool, download and run [ESPlorer](https://esp8266.ru/esplorer/) and connect to your device at baud 115200.
-Then use the _Upload_ button to upload the files to the device.

 ### Donations